ifti-khan/cookbook/README.md

 * Font Awesome v5.15.1 CDN -> [Visit Site](https://cdnjs.com/libraries/font-awesome)
     * The Font Awesome CDN will be used for the icons that i use within my project to help give the project good visual elements and a good user experience.

-* Hover.css v2.3.1 CDN -> [Visit Site](https://cdnjs.com/libraries/hover.css)
-    * The hover css will be used to give my project a nice simple hover visual effect.

 * JQuery v3.6.0 -> [Visit Site](https://cdnjs.com/libraries/jquery)
     * JQuery will be used to manipulate the Document Object Model (DOM), create animations and events.